- 5fps burst shooting

 - Helpful Guide mode

-That brings us to the user interface.
-The D3300 has a pleasingly modern appearance, with the high resolution giving the display beautifully rounded edges and displaying the interface's colours well.
+The D3300's interface has a pleasingly modern appearance, with the high resolution giving the display beautifully rounded edges and displaying the interface's colors well.

 When shooting, the camera displays three circles which represent shutter speed, aperture and sensitivity (ISO).
 These displays change as you alter settings using the scrolling dials, most obvious being the aperture circle which closes and opens to represent the opening and closing of the aperture blades.
 If you're new to creative photography, this is a great way to get to grips with the basics.

 The D3300 has a dedicated 420-pixel RGB sensor to gather exposure, white balance and focus information to inform the Automatic Scene Recognition system.

 In the majority of everyday shooting conditions, the D3300's general-purpose matrix metering system does a good job of producing accurate exposures, while the camera's automatic white balance also performs well.
 It manages to produce faithful colors even while shooting indoors, where under artificial lights produces images which are hard to fault, hardly erring towards warm tones at all, which is excellent to see in an entry-level DSLR.

 Battery life is very good too, lasting for around 700 shots - better than similarly priced mirrorless rivals, though not quite as impressive as the D3400's 1200 shot battery life.

 - Punchy colors